-Fuelled by the discontent felt by the locals against the chiefs and the royalties, the resurgence of the Ekumekwu war precipitated the second and final evacuation of Frances M Hensley and a coterie of staff and helpers from Idumuje-Ugboko.
-Crucially, this unfortunate situation signalled the shift of base, activities, and personnel from Idumuje-Ugboko to the Eastern side of the river Niger.
+Fueled by the discontent felt by the locals against the chiefs and the royals, the resurgence of the Ekumekwu war precipitated the second and final evacuation of Frances M Hensley and a coterie of staff and helpers from Idumuje-Ugboko.
+Crucially, this unfortunate situation signaled the shift of base, activities, and personnel from Idumuje-Ugboko to the Eastern side of the river Niger.

 Fate was to reunite Nkeze Nwoko II with Frances Hensley in August 1953.
 The fortuitous meeting came about when Obi Nkeze was nominated by his peers in the delegation of traditional rulers to the pre-independence conference in London.
 Nkeze, now a grown man and the Obi of Idumuje-Ugboko was not about to forget the pivotal role played by Frances Hensley in his formative years.
 For example, when she was stationed at Idumuje-Ugboko, Frances described her intervention in nursing back to health a very sick Nkeze.
 France writes:

-Furthermore, on one occasion, Frances ensured Nkeze was shielded from a custom she reasoned was at odds with his fledgeling Christian faith.
-Thus, when Iyebor, Onwughai’s mum, and Nkeze’s maternal grandmother died on May 9, 1903, the brief description of the activities surrounding her burial the following day is a testament to Frances looking out for Nkeze in more ways than one.
+Furthermore, on one occasion, Frances ensured Nkeze was shielded from a custom she reasoned was at odds with his fledgling Christian faith.
+Thus, when Iyebor Onwughai’s mum and Nkeze’s maternal grandmother died on May 9, 1903, the brief description of the activities surrounding her burial the following day is a testament to Frances looking out for Nkeze in more ways than one.
 Frances Hensley writes:

 Through his association with the C.M.S. and Frances Hensley in particular, Nkeze was able to add many feathers in his cap.
 This catapulted him to a rarefied position which some of his contemporaries could only dream of.
 Some of his achievements include: